OpenTimelineIO/otio-cmx3600-adapter/README.md

 Writes a CMX Edit Decision List (EDL) to a string.
 This function introduces `style` and `reelname_len` parameters.
-The `style` parameter let's you produce slight variations of EDL's (avid by default).
-Other supported styles are "nocuda" and "premiere".
+The `style` parameter let's you produce slight variations of EDL's (`avid` by default).
+Other supported styles are "nucoda" and "premiere".
 The `reelname_len` parameter lets you determine how many characters are in the reel name of the EDL (default is 8).
 Setting it to `None` will not set a limit of characters.